coob-app/plugins/plugins/singlechoose/README.md

 3. **Mobile Considerations**:
    - On mobile devices, explanations are edited in a separate mode
    - Use the "Back" button to return to option editing
-4. **Customize Settings**:
+4. **Customize Settings** (optional):
-   - Set success and error messages
+   - Set custom success and error messages
-   - Configure error handling options
+   - Enable "Ignore error answer" for debugging
 5. **Test**: Preview the question to ensure it works correctly

 ### For Students